 Why should you visit Kerala?
-The short answer is: Kerala is not like the rest of India.
+The short answer is: Kerala is different.
+It’s not like the rest of India.

-And that is exactly why I recommend traveling to Kerala.
+And that is exactly why I recommend visiting Kerala.

 I lived, worked and did some volunteer work in India.
 This was in Pune, a city southeast of Mumbai.
 The experience of living in India left me a bit bitter.
 As most people who have traveled to India will agree: India is intense.